 If you prefer a more leisurely pace, you can also travel around the Maldives by traditional dhoni boat.

-These wooden boats have been used by locals for centuries, and they offer a relaxed and authentic way to explore the islands.
+Locals have used these wooden boats for centuries, providing a relaxed and genuine method to discover the islands.

-Dhoni boats can be hired for private tours or chartered for a group excursion.
+You can hire Dhoni boats for private journeys or charter them for group trips.

 They are perfect for island hopping and visiting local fishing villages, and they offer an opportunity to experience the Maldives from a unique perspective.